In Philippines battle, troops pinned down by sniper fire, Molotov cocktails

-MARAWI CITY, Philippines When Philippines troops advanced on positions held by Islamist militants in a southern city last Friday they were caught in a kill zone.
+MARAWI CITY, Philippines (Reuters) - When Philippines troops advanced on positions held by Islamist militants in a southern city last Friday they were caught in a kill zone.

 Thirteen soldiers died and about 40 were wounded during a 14-hour battle that showed recapturing Marawi City from an estimated 150-200 Islamic State militants was becoming harder by the day.